ClaudiaMihaelaDiosan/node-API-PythonLibraryForRealTimeDataVisualizationGSoC2019/README.md

-<p>This Node.js API is composed by 3 main models: Homeless, Donors and Volunteers and contains CRUD (Create Read Update Delete) operations for each model.</p>
+This Node.js API is composed by 3 main models: Homeless, Donors and Volunteers and contains CRUD (Create Read Update Delete) operations for each model.

-<p>This API is used with the next applications, three of them making part from the same project:</p>
+This API is used with the next applications, three of them making part from the same project:

  * [Vuejs Web Interface](https://github.com/LiquidGalaxyLAB/Python-library-for-real-time-data-visualization----Web-Interface)